kornia.feature#

 bool

 , optional) – Download and set pretrained weights to the model.
-Default: false.- Returns
+Default: false.- Returns:

 Temporal super-resolution without background.